zonca/python-novice-inflammation/03-lists.md

 odds: [1, 3, 5, 7, 2]
 ~~~

-This is because python stores a list in memory, and then can use multiple names to refer to the same list.
+This is because Python stores a list in memory, and then can use multiple names to refer to the same list.
-If all we want to do is copy a (simple) list, we can use the list() command, so we do not modify a list we did not mean to:
+If all we want to do is copy a (simple) list, we can use the `list` function, so we do not modify a list we did not mean to:

 ~~~ {.python}
 odds = [1, 3, 5, 7]